surge-synthesizer/surge-synthesizer.github.io/surge-manual/Surge.md

 ## Modulation routing

-Modulation routing in SURGE is a bit different than most synthesizers, but it's dead easy.
+Modulation routing in **Surge** is a bit different than most synthesizers, but it's dead easy.
 Just select the modulation source you want to use, activate the modulation mode with a second click and drag the slider to the position you want the parameter to be at when fully modulated.